 You need to focus on how their stock picks perform in real-time.
 Real-time simply means the actual results from the time they published the recommended stock pick as a possible buy to the time they recommended it as a sell; no sooner, no later.

 2) Have they beaten their comparative benchmark?
 This is one of the most important pieces that typically doesn’t get taken into account by subscribers when evaluating the performance numbers.
 If the newsletter buys mostly emerging market stocks you have to compare their results to that of similar emerging market indexes.
 If it’s a gold newsletter compare it to a gold index.
 If the newsletter mainly recommends stocks in the S&P 500 compare it to that.
 Many investment advisers are a hybrid which makes it a little difficult.
 If that’s the case you might want to use the Wilshire 2000 or a combination of stock market indexes as a benchmark.

-After all if the newsletter can’t beat a comparable index why buy it?
-Typically the only reason a newsletter will compare itself to a benchmark or market index that isn’t similar to their investing strategy is that they want to make their results look better than they actually are.
+After all, if the newsletter can’t beat a comparable index why buy it?
+Typically the only reason a newsletter will compare itself to a benchmark or market index that isn’t similar to their investment strategy is that they want to make its results look better than they actually are.
 This, along with other potentially misleading tactics are covered in 9 Sneaky Ways Stock Market Newsletters Trick You Into Buying.

 After evaluating all five of these questions you’ll have a good idea if you’ve found the right kind of investing advice that will help you reach your investing goals.
 Use the analysis and stock newsletter club reviews to get an overview of the different offerings so you can decide which one is right for you.